 Can my service be personalized?

-Of course.
-At Simplicity Lowcountry Cremation & Burial Services Inc, we highly recommend personalizing your memorial service to celebrate your life in a way that makes you feel comfortable.
-Our funeral directors and assistants are always ready to discuss your options with you, tailoring your service to your wishes.
+The more personal the service, the more meaningful it will be.
+At Simplicity Lowcountry Cremation & Burial Services Inc, we can create a one-of-a-kind memorial, whether it is for a loved one or in your preplan arrangements.
+Our funeral directors and assistants are always ready to discuss your options, tailoring your service to your wishes.

 Why are obituaries necessary?